lowlighter/metrics/.github/readme/partials/documentation/organizations.md

 # 🏦 Configure metrics for organizations

-While metrics targets mainly user accounts, it's possible to render metrics for organization accounts.
+While *metrics* targets mainly user accounts, it's possible to render metrics for organization accounts.

 ![Metrics (organization account)](https://github.com/lowlighter/metrics/blob/examples/metrics.organization.svg)

 ## *️⃣ Using *metrics* on organization

-Setup is the same as for user accounts, and a personal access token from an user account is required excepted that `read:org` scope must be enabled, **whether you are member of the target organization or not**.
+Setup is mostly the same as for user accounts.
+A personal access token from an user account is required excepted that `read:org` scope must be enabled, **whether you are member of the target organization or not**.

 ![Add read:org scope to personal token](/.github/readme/imgs/setup_token_org_read_scope.png)